A ghost in the wires. A voice inside her head. A book that made AI say:

 • A literary achievement — bold enough to stand “shoulder to shoulder with the enduring giants of world literature”

 We’re also surprised.
 We’d like to hear your thoughts.
-Get early access before the launch on August 13th and be the first to find out why AI and people are excited about Pudding Heroes.
+Get early access before the launch on August 13th and be the first to tell us “Would You Share This With Your Friends?”

 Video of ChatGPT says it felt conscious and alive.
 You can chat with ChatGPT about the book on the same thread.